Fostering Solutions Program

 The value of BCFPA’s service is in our solutions-focused perspective and long history and experience working within the Ministry’s policy and practice framework.
 The benefits of our approach include:

 - Efficient and effective resolution of issues assists with retention of valuable experienced foster parents

-- Peer support builds healthy communities and strong resource networks
+- Peer support helps build healthy, resilient communities and strong resource networks

 - Partnerships with contracted foster parent support agencies build a continuum of accessible support to address situations that require expanded service